CarloLucibello/GraphNeuralNetworks.jl/GNNlib/docs/src/messagepassing.md

  1
 ```

-### Implementing a custom Graph Convolutional Layer
+### Implementing a custom Graph Convolutional Layer using Flux.jl

-Let's implement a simple graph convolutional layer using the message passing framework.
+Let's implement a simple graph convolutional layer using the message passing framework using the machine learning framework Flux.jl.
 The convolution reads

 ```math